DirectStandards/DirectStandards.github.io/timplus.md

 * Creating and managing users
 * Limiting operational monitoring

 You can download the application from the maven central repository here.
-Optionally you can build the reference implmentation from source code using the instruction [here](https://github.com/DirectStandards/timplus-ri-build/blob/master/README.md).
-Finally, configuration instruction for running the server application can be found here.
+Optionally you can build the reference implementation from source code using the instruction [here](https://github.com/DirectStandards/timplus-ri-build/blob/master/README.md).

+Finally, configuration instruction for running the server application can be found [here](https://directstandards.github.io/timplus-server-boot/).